SovereignCloudStack/website/_i18n/en/_posts/blog/2024-09-18-demystifying-gaia-x-credentials.md

 ## Terminology

 It is important to clarify some terms and concepts used throughout this blog post before moving on.

+#### Gaia-X Ontology

+The [Gaia-X Ontology](https://gitlab.com/gaia-x/technical-committee/service-characteristics-working-group/service-characteristics) defines a set of classes and their properties used to describe Gaia-X entites.
+The latest version of the Gaia-X Ontology is published in the [Gaia-X Registry](https://registry.lab.gaia-x.eu/docs/#menu) of the GXDCH.

 #### Gaia-X Credentials / Verifiable Credentials